How much does an AC or furnace blower motor replacement cost?

 Blower motor replacement cost by brand

-The following table shows the current average pricing for popular air handler and furnace brands.
+The following table shows the current average pricing for blower motors from popular brands.

 |Brand||Motor price||Total replacement cost|